-Unit 3 - Learners will cover the stages involved and the skills needed in planning a scientific investigation: how to record, interpret, draw scientific conclusions and evaluate.
+Unit 3 (exam, 33% of the course)- Learners will cover the stages involved and the skills needed in planning a scientific investigation: how to record, interpret, draw scientific conclusions and evaluate.
+These skills will be examined in an exam at the end of year 13.